 Note that in 2005 the rate of change was even greater that it has been this past year.
 But, it still took another 8 months to invert and another 22 months for stocks to peak.

-While admittedly a very simplistic exercise, I believe the above shows that while the potential is there for a recession, this is more of an early warning than anything else.
+While admittedly a very simplistic exercise, I believe the above shows that while the potential is there for a recession, this is just an early warning at this time.
+If the yield curve bottoms out here and rapidly steepens, we’ll have a lot more to worry about.